-Specific approaches to measuring velocity and cross-section area are discussed later in "Flow Measurement Methods."
+Specific approaches to measuring velocity and cross-section area are discussed in the next section.

-Stage measurement
+Stage Measurement

 Stream stage is an important parameter of streamflow measurement.
-Stage itself may be of direct interest in some cases, such as flood management or the design of structures.
-Stage can also be a surrogate for stream cross-sectional area if the stream channel has been surveyed, and is a key component of a stage-discharge relationship used to calculate flow.
+While stage itself may be of interest in some cases, such as flood management or the design of structures, stage can also be a surrogate for stream cross-sectional area if the stream channel has been surveyed and a component of a stage-discharge relationship used to calculate flow.

-In a particular location, stage is often measured relative to a fixed point using a staff gage, a rigid metal plate graduated in meters or feet attached to a secure backing and located in a part of the stream where water is present even at low flows (Figure 3).
+In a particular location, stage is often measured relative to a fixed point using a staff gage, a rigid metal plate graduated in meters or feet attached to a secure backing and located in a part of the stream where water is present even at low flows.
 During installation, staff gages are usually related by survey to a fixed reference (e.g., a bridge deck) so that the elevation of the gage can be checked periodically and re-established if it has been disturbed.
 Stage measurements are taken by simply noting the elevation of the water surface on the graduations of the staff gage; such instantaneous stage data are easily collected by volunteers.
 Volunteers can, for example, record stage observations each time they collect a sample or make a field measurement in order to place results in context of general flow conditions.
 In the case of very large rivers, stage can also be read by measurement of the distance from a fixed overhead point to the water surface, e.g., using a weighted wire or tape lowered from a bridge beam.